 Queen’s University is proud to be a driving force in Northern Ireland’s cultural, artistic and economic renaissance, celebrating the innovation and creativity of its people and enhancing its reputation as an international centre of learning.
-The Faculty’s staff, students and graduates are part of this creative community; sharing their learning and research in community and third sector contexts as well as in the creative industries, and in SMEs locally.
-Members of the Faculty hold board or other advisory positions with policy, cultural, business and third sector organisations locally, nationally and internationally, and the University is a magnet for inward investment.
+The Faculty’s staff, students and graduates are part of this creative community sharing their learning and research in community and third sector contexts as well as in the creative industries, and in SMEs locally.
+Members of the Faculty hold board or other advisory positions with policy, cultural, business and third sector organisations locally, nationally and internationally.Return to Top

 Queen’s University: Linking Northern Ireland to a Global Community

 The successful candidates will join a university that has a rich and distinguished heritage and holds a special place in the history of education, research and innovation on these lands.

 Queen’s is a dynamic and diverse institution with over 600 international staff, from more than 75 different countries, engaged in a variety of roles across the campus.
 The University was established in 1845 as part of the federal Queen’s University of Ireland with colleges in Belfast, Galway and Cork, and was awarded independent degree awarding powers in 1908 when it became a university in its own right.
 It is one of the oldest universities in the UK: only nine can claim longer lineage.
 Today, Queen’s is a dynamic, innovative twenty-first century institution, a member of the Russell Group of the UK’s 24 leading research-intensive universities, educating students for the modern world and making a difference to people’s lives.